FireflyMigration/firefly-doc/10-Developer-Guide/23-Reports/01-Creating-a-Basic-Report.md

 ###### In the controller class:
 You will add the logic of the report:
 1. What tables are used
-2. What the report actually do (the logic)
+2. What the report actually does (the logic)

 ###### In the layout class:
 You will design the way the report will look.